Vascular Plants of the Gila Wilderness

 Sicyos laciniatus Linnaeus var. subintigera Cogniaux

-Sicyos ampelophyllus is a climbing plant found draped over shrubs and around tree trunks at middle elevations.
+Sicyos laciniatus is a climbing plant found draped over shrubs and around tree trunks at middle elevations.
 The flowers are small and white, and the fruit are also relatively small.
 The leaves have a characteristic round "hole" where the stem inserts.

 Please click on an image for a larger file.